Get the latest exchange rates

 Monero ($XMR) is a digital asset that provides users and their crypto-related transactions with a high level of privacy and anonymity.
 As it is with Bitcoin—the leading cryptocurrency—Monero is also decentralized and a secure peer-to-peer cryptocurrency but more privacy-oriented than BTC.

 Monero validates transactions via a miner network running RandomX, which is proof-of-work.
-With Swapzone, users can easily swap XMR to BTC and over 1600+ other assets in just a few clicks.
+With Swapzone, users can easily swap XMR to over 1600+ other assets among 15 different instant exchanges, in just a few clicks.

 Monero Exchange Rate